digi-ron/AU-Falcon-SPUD-Project/Electrical/HLSwitch.md

 | Male Terminal | 7114-1171 | brass insert for male housing, suited for 0.85/1.25mm<sup>2</sup> wire |

 ## Variations
 There seems to be a variation between the base model unit and the high model units in terms of wiring, beyond the expected low amount of difference expected from the 1 additional control.
-Wiring information below is incomplete as of 07/09/2024
+Wiring information below is WIP as of 07/09/2024

 ### Pin layout - Rough diagram
 <!--TODO add an image-->